 Relevance beats reach.
 A small blog that covers exactly your genre will say yes far more often than a huge one that doesn’t.
 Build a target list by:

 A focused list of 20 genuinely fitting blogs is worth more than blasting 200.
-This targeting is the same discipline that makes the rest of your music promotion work.
+This targeting is the same discipline that makes the rest of your music promotion work, and it pairs well with the broader music marketing strategies that move the needle for independent artists.

 Step 2: Find the correct submission method